Breast Cancer and Age Groups

 |median tumor size||14mm||13mm||12mm||12mm||13mm|

 |Positive nodes (invasive only)||0||150||75||704||78||762||78.6||520||84.4||2,136||79.5|

 Notes on the above table about Breast Cancer and Age

 DCIS refers to ‘ductal carcinoma in situ‘.
 For this condition, cells lining the milk ducts are cancerous, but stay contained within the ducts without growing through into the surrounding breast tissue.

 The number of women diagnosed with stage III and IV continues to be rather high, in spite of widespread screening programs.
-It is speculated that a certain subgroup of the general population does not make use of early detection screening programs, for a variety of mostly socio-economic reasons.
+Possibly this is because a certain subgroup of the general population do not make use of early detection screening programs, for a variety of mostly socio-economic reasons.

 However, women above the age of 45 consistently have a much lower incidence rate of later stage breast cancer at time of first diagnosis.
 Also, this tends to be the time of greatest compliance to breast cancer screening programs.

 There is also some suggestion that the reduced use of hormone replacement therapy beyond a certain age also leads to lower stage tumors at the time of diagnosis.

 For further reading, I suggest you visit this page with information on breast cancer incidence and mortality rates in certain countries, and go to this page for a number of breast cancer and DCIS cases that are diagnosed per year, according to age.

 - Minister of Public Works and Government Services in Canada, Organized Breast Cancer Screening Programs in Canada,1997-1998, p.21.